ordina-jworks/ordina-jworks.github.io/_posts/2019-10-25-Kickstarter-Trajectory-2019-Summer-Edition.md

 ## Docker
 The Docker course, given by [Tom Verelst](/author/tom-verelst), started with a theoretical explanation about the advantages of containerization, the difference with virtual machines and how a container is built.
 The main part of the course was a hands-on session.
-We learned to create an image of our application and push it to Docker hub, spin up a docker container and write efficient Docker compose files.
+We learned to create an image of our application and push it to Docker hub, spin up a Docker container and write efficient Docker compose files.

 #### [Brecht Porrez](/author/brecht-porrez)
 >During this training I really experienced the advantages of Docker.
 I now use it almost daily during the Zero Plastic Rivers DevCase.
-For example, if I need a test database, I quickly start up a docker container.
+For example, if I need a test database, I quickly start up a Docker container.
 If I have written a backend application, I quickly turn it into a container so my front-end colleagues can test with it and so on.

 ## Kubernetes